wp-plugins-mirror/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.4.1 - November 6, 2019 =
+* Improvement: Updated the bundled GeoIP database.
+* Improvement: Minor changes to ensure compatibility with PHP 7.4.
+* Improvement: Updated the WHOIS lookup for better reliability.
+* Improvement: Added better diagnostic data when the WAF MySQL storage engine is active.
+* Improvement: Improved the messaging when switching between premium and free licenses.
+* Change: Deprecated DNS changes scan.
+* Change: The plugin will no longer email alerts when Central is managing them.
+* Fix: Added error suppression to ignore_user_abort calls to silence it on hosts with it disabled.
+* Fix: Improved path generation to better avoid outputting extra slashes in URLs.
+* Fix: Applied a length limit to malware reporting to avoid failures due to large content size.

 = 7.4.0 - August 22, 2019 =
 * Improvement: Added a MySQL-based configuration and data storage for the WAF to expand the number of hosting environments supported.
 For more detail, see: https://www.wordfence.com/help/firewall/mysqli-storage-engine/